duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_frontend_walkthroughs.md

 });
 ```

 We begin by defining the function and its input, `results` which is an array of apps.
 Then we define some variables, notable we define `skip_words`, which we will use later for a call to the `isRelevant()` function we discussed earlier.
-Then, we move onto a `for` loop which does the bulk of the work by iterating over ever app in the `results` array and applies a series of `isRelevant()` checks to see if either the app name, short description or category are relevant to the search query.
+Then, we move onto a `for` loop which does the bulk of the work by iterating over every app in the `results` array and applies a series of `isRelevant()` checks to see if either the app name, short description or category are relevant to the search query.
 If the name is considered to be relevant we add it to the `apps` array which contains all the relevant app results.
 If the name isn't relevant but the description or category is, we add it to the `backupApps` array, because we might need them later.
 If none of those properties are considered relevant we simply exclude that app from the set of apps that will be displayed to the user.

-After we've checked every app we check to see if there were any relevant apps and if so, we show them to the user.
+After we've checked every app, we check to see if there were any relevant apps and if so, we show them to the user.
 Otherwise, we check our `backupApps` array to see if there were any apps who might be relevant and show those to the user.
 Failing that, we check if the search was for an app category and if so, we return all the results because the Quixey API is assumed to have relevant results.

-Before looking at the implementation of the remaining Quixey Handlebars helpers, lets look at the template to see how the helpers are used:
+Before looking at the implementation of the remaining Quixey Handlebars helpers, let's look at the template to see how the helpers are used:

 ###### quixey.handlebars
 ```html